petekeller2/Epilogue-Starter-Kit/src/resources/readme.md

 #### Format

 * String, array, number or object.
+* 4 bytes.
+In left to right order: owner, group, non-guest, all.
+* 5 bits for each byte.
+In left to right order: list, create, read, update, destroy.
+* 2 special bits (See the Admins and Groups subsections).
-* The preferred format is the string with | separating user type sections and - disallowing operations format.
+* The preferred format is string with | separating user type bytes, letters (l, c, r, u or d) enabling operations and - disallowing operations (See the 5th example).
-* For numbers, the list and read bit are the same.
-This was done to make hexadecimal format more readable.
-Decimal, octal and binary format are also valid.
+* For number format, the list and read bits are the same.
+This was done to make hexadecimal permissions more readable.
+Decimal, octal and binary are also valid.

 **Examples:**